academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### Melees
 * In melees, fighters are engaged with all opponents immediately upon the call to lay on.
-* Fighters may strike any opponent with any legal blow if they are within the 180 degree arc of the opponent's front.
-A fighter who approaches an opponent from behind shall not deliver a blow until the fighter is within that frontal arc.
-A fighter may never deliberately strike an opponent from behind.
+* Combatants may strike any single opponent they can safely reach with any legal blow if they are within a 180 degree arc of the opponent’s front as defined by the opponent’s shoulders, and at an angle they can be reasonably seen by the opponent.
+* Combatants may strike any opponent who is part of a line if the attack is delivered within a 180 degree arc relative to the local line the opponent is a part of.
 * Killing from behind is allowed if it has been announced beforehand.
-Per society rules for "death from behind" in melees shall be: a fighter does so by laying the rapier blade over the opponent's shoulder, to at least a third of the blade, while calling "Dead, my lord" (or other short, courteous phrases) in a loud, clear voice.
-The opponent will be deemed "killed" the instant the blade touches his shoulder.
+Per society rules for "death from behind" in melees shall be:  Killing from behind is achieved by laying the weapon over the opponent's shoulder, so that the tip is visible to the opponent, while calling out clearly “You have been killed from behind” or other short clear phrase.
+The combatant must take care not to strike their opponent with the quillons, guard, or other part of the weapon.

 ## Event reporting